 Cognitive Psychology and Cognitive Neuroscience

 The Department of Psychology at the University of Oregon has played an important role in the development of the field of cognitive neuroscience, and current researchers are continuing that tradition.
 Research areas include the cognitive and neural basis of perception, visual cognition, selective attention, working memory, long-term memory, executive control, action, language processing, and brain plasticity.
-Also under investigation are how these processes are altered by development in impoverished environments, aging, traumatic brain injury, autism, and other conditions.
+In addition, studies include how these processes are altered by development in impoverished environments, aging, traumatic brain injury, autism, and other conditions.
 Studies employ a wide range of methods, including behavioral experiments, analyses of individual differences, functional imaging, electrophysiology, and transcranial magnetic and direct current stimulation.

 The research efforts of the cognitive neuroscience laboratories benefit from the collaborative atmosphere at the University of Oregon, both within psychology and across other departments, allowing for an exploration of cognitive processes at many levels of analysis.
 Labs are located within the state-of-the-art facilities of the Robert and Beverly Lewis Integrative Science Building, in close proximity to the many other labs of the Institute of Neuroscience.
 The building also houses the Lewis Center for Neuroimaging, a research-dedicated facility with a 3T MRI scanner that supports ongoing research and training with functional and structural magnetic resonance imaging.

-Members of the developmental psychology faculty also have strong collaborative links with the Oregon Social Learning Center, Prevention Science Institute, Oregon Research Institute, and the interdisciplinary Institute of Cognitive and Decision Sciences.
-Current and previous funding sources for the faculty and students in developmental psychology include the National Science Foundation, the National Institute on Drug Abuse, the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the National Institute of Mental Health, and the Oregon Medical Research Foundation.
-Graduates from the program have risen to faculty and postdoctoral positions at the University of Minnesota, Swarthmore College, Queen's University, Vanderbilt University, the University of California at Davis, the University of Michigan, Hamilton College, the University of Utah, Oregon Health and Science University, the University of Oregon, and Brown University, among others.
+Members of the developmental psychology faculty also have strong collaborative links with the Center for Translational Neuroscience, Oregon Social Learning Center, Prevention Science Institute, and Oregon Research Institute.
+Current and previous funding sources for the faculty and students in developmental psychology include the Bill and Melinda Gates Foundation, National Science Foundation, National Institute on Drug Abuse, Eunice Kennedy Shriver National Institute of Child Health and Human Development, National Institute of Mental Health, John Merck Scholars Program, James S. McDonnell Foundation, John Templeton Foundation, and the Oregon Medical Research Foundation.
+Graduates from the program have risen to faculty and postdoctoral positions at the University of Minnesota, Swarthmore College, Queen's University, Vanderbilt University, University of California at Davis, University of Michigan, Harvard University, Hamilton College, University of Utah, Oregon Health and Science University, Oregon Social Learning Center, University of Oregon, Villanova University, Brown University, University of Regina, Otterbein University, Wabash College, College of Idaho, and others.

 Social and Personality Psychology

 Research in social and personality psychology at the University of Oregon reflects an intellectually diverse approach to understanding intrapersonal and interpersonal processes and individual differences.
-The program concentrates on high-quality research and training combined with substantive and methodological breadth.
+The primary goal of the program is to train outstanding researchers, concentrating on high-quality research and training combined with substantive and methodological breadth.
 Faculty members conduct research spanning a broad spectrum of human behavior using innovative approaches.
-Areas of particular focus include
+Areas of particular focus include the following:

-- Emotion and motivation—emotion regulation, social functions of emotions, self-regulation, goal pursuit, stress and physiology
+- Emotion and motivation—nature of emotions, emotion regulation, social functions of emotions, self-regulation, goal pursuit, self-control

-- Self- and social cognition—self-perception and interpersonal perception, perspective-taking and empathy, self-other comparisons
+- Self, identity, and social cognition—self-perception and interpersonal perception, perspective-taking and empathy, self-other comparisons

 - Groups, networks, and organizations—status hierarchies, social power, psychology of war and sociopolitical violence, group dynamics, online social networks